Saw Ganesan: Early life and politics

 Saw Ganesan was born on 6 June 1908 in Karaikudi, Chettinad to Swaminathan and Nachiyammai, a Tamil merchant family.
 His family ran a business in Burma.
 In 1927, he headed a volunteer group during the visit of Mahatma Gandhi to Karaikudi, and the same year he joined the Indian National Congress to participate in the Indian independence movement.
 In 1941, as part of his individual Satyagraha, he went on a padayatra to New Delhi, but he was arrested by the British government for his participation in the Satyagraha.

 In 1942, the British Raj issued a "shoot on sight" order against him for his involvement in the Quit India Movement.
 He surrendered in Chennai after the instruction from C. Rajagopalachari (Rajaji).

 Political career

 Ganesan contested the presidential election for the Tamil Nadu Congress Committee in 1946 but lost to K. Kamaraj.

 Following a disagreement with Jawaharlal Nehru socialist policies, Rajaji formed the liberal Swatantra Party in 1959.
-Ganesan became the one of the founding members of this party.
+Ganesan became one of the founding members of this party.
 He later he held the post of Madras state president of the party.
 He won the 1962 Madras State legislative assembly election from the Karaikudi constituency.
 He was elected to the Tamil Nadu Legislative Council in 1968.